mhart/ai-to-the-world-mcp-workshop/README.md

-# ai-to-the-world-mcp-workshop
+# 🌐 AI to the World: MCP Workshop

-## Welcome to the AI to the World MCP Workshop!
-Step 1
+## Welcome to Step 1: Getting Started with MCP Server

 1) Create a new MCP Server using the Cloudflare template